maths/moodle-qbank_gitsync/doc/importwholecoursetomoodle.md

 `php importrepotomoodle.php -f "scratch-wholecourse/scratch-course"`

 Example 2:
-To import course context questions, quiz context questions and quiz structures into a course for the first time, you will need to point the script to the course directory and the course to import into (using either coursename or id).
+To import course context questions, quiz context questions and quiz structures into a course for the first time, you will need to point the script to the course directory and the course to import into (using either coursename -c or id -n).
+You will also need to specify context level but this will always be course (`-l "course"`).
-`php importwholecoursetomoodle.php -r "C:\question_repos" -d "scratch-wholecourse/scratch-course" -c "Course 2"`
+`php importwholecoursetomoodle.php -r "C:\question_repos" -d "scratch-wholecourse/scratch-course" -l "course" -c "Course 2"`

 ## Scenario 1: Importing questions into Moodle from an existing repo